restsharp/RestSharp/docs/docs/intro.md

 It will return a `RestResponse` back, which contains all the information returned from the remote server.
 You have access to the headers, content, HTTP status and more.

-We recommend using the generic overloads like `Get<T>` to automatically deserialize the response into .NET classes.
+You can also use generic overloads like `Get<T>` to automatically deserialize the response into .NET classes.

 For example: